 As of January 29, 2023, the IHS is distributing all COVID-19 vaccines currently authorized or approved in the U.S., including Pfizer-BioNTech, Moderna, Janssen/Johnson & Johnson and Novavax.
 The table below shows the total number of vaccine doses distributed and administered to date, per IHS Area, for facilities that chose to receive vaccine through the IHS jurisdiction.
 The data includes COVID-19 vaccinations administered to all ages and specialty groups authorized for emergency use or fully licensed by the Food and Drug Administration (FDA).

 |Area||Total Doses Distributed*||Total Doses Administered**|

-**Administered Data Source: CDC Clearinghouse data from Vaccine Administration Management System (VAMS) and IHS Central Aggregator Service (CAS).
-Data in the CDC Clearinghouse reflects prior day data (February 21, 2021).
-Data may be different than actual data as there are known CDC data lags and ongoing quality review of data including resolving data errors.
+**Administered Data Source: Data is reported from the Vaccine Administration Management System (VAMS) and IHS Central Aggregator Service (CAS).
+Data may be different than data on the CDC COVID-19 Vaccine Tracker due to lags and ongoing quality review of data, including resolving data errors.

 COVID-19 Cases by IHS Area

 Data are reported from IHS, tribal, and urban Indian organization facilities, though reporting by tribal and urban programs is voluntary.
 Data reflect cases reported to the IHS through 11:59 pm on Feb 1, 2023.